 Clinical trials on Opdualag

-The approval of Opdualag was based on data from the randomised, double-blind Phase II/III RELATIVITY-047 study, which evaluated the efficacy and safety of the drug in 714 patients with previously untreated metastatic or unresectable Stage III or IV melanoma.
+The approval of Opdualag was based on data from the global, randomised, double-blind Phase II/III RELATIVITY-047 clinical trial, which evaluated the efficacy and safety of the drug in 714 patients with previously untreated metastatic or unresectable Stage III or IV melanoma.

-Patients were randomised to receive Opdualag (nivolumab 480mg and relatlimab 160mg) or nivolumab 480mg every four weeks until disease progression or unacceptable toxicity.
-The primary endpoint was progression-free survival (PFS) as assessed by Blinded Independent Central Review (BICR) using Response Evaluation Criteria in Solid Tumors (RECIST v1.1).
+Patients were randomised to receive Opdualag (nivolumab 480mg and relatlimab 160mg) or nivolumab 480mg every four weeks until disease progression, unacceptable toxicity or withdrawal of consent.
+The primary endpoint was progression-free survival (PFS) as assessed by Blinded Independent Central Review (BICR) using Response Evaluation Criteria in Solid Tumours (RECIST v1.1).